derricks/hirsute/manual.md

     }
 </pre></code>

-* has - within a template definition, defines the set of fields for that template and the generators that specify them.
+* has _fields_ - within a template definition, defines the set of fields for that template and the generators that specify them.
 See below for a list of generators.
-Note: The first ield => generator pair must be on the same line as has
+Note: The first field => generator pair must be on the same line as has

 <code><pre>
     a('user') {